TheRealKaup/KTech/quickstart.md

 ## The File System

-The entire library is in [the `ktech` directory in this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech).
+KTech is a static library.
+It's in [the `ktech` directory in this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech).

 The core library is declared in the `ktech.hpp` header file of the `ktech` directory.
 This file is what you include in your game project.
 This is the "core" library since it is the minimum required to include in your project to start creating a game.